Anniepoo/prolog-examples/README.md

  cannibals2nocomments.pl has fewer comments, but has some additional capabilities

+### cuttutorial.pl

+A little story analogy to help understand cut and cut, fail

 ### emoticons.pl

  A joke.
 I'm known for my happy array of 'smiley' emoticons.
 Sometimes others